jefersondaniel/dom-form-serializer/README.md

 * `<input type="reset"`> buttons
 * standard `<button>` tags

-If you need to get a value from the specific button that was clicked, you can either include it specifically (see below) or use a DOM event to listen for that element being manipulated (clicked, for example) and manually grab the data you need.
+If you need to get a value from the specific button that was clicked, you can use a DOM event to listen for that element being manipulated (clicked, for example) and manually grab the data you need.

 ### Ignoring Other Input Types